 Obama accuses Putin of destabilizing Ukraine

-President Barack Obama talks on the phone in the Oval Office with Russian President Vladimir Putin about the situation in Ukraine, March 1, 2014.
+President Barack Obama talks on the phone in the Oval Office with Russian President Vladimir Putin about the situation in Ukraine on March 1, 2014.

 WASHINGTON — President Barack Obama accused Russian President Vladimir Putin of supporting “non-state militias” in southern and eastern Ukraine in an attempt to destabilize the country, and warned that the Russian leader was risking economic pain and international isolation.